CodrCam/lab10code401/README.md

 2. `Stack` class: Implements a Stack data structure using a Linked List, with methods such as push, pop, peek, and isEmpty.
 3. `Queue` class: Implements a Queue data structure using a Linked List, with methods such as enqueue, dequeue, peek, and isEmpty.
 4. `PseudoQueue` class: Implements a Queue-like data structure using two Stack instances, with methods such as enqueue and dequeue.
 This class demonstrates the usage of two stacks to simulate the behavior of a queue.
+5. `AnimalShelter` class: Implements an AnimalShelter that holds dogs and cats, with methods such as enqueue and dequeue based on a first-in, first-out approach.
-5. `DataStructureTests` class: Contains JUnit Jupiter tests for validating the functionality of the Stack, Queue, and PseudoQueue classes.
+6. `DataStructureTests` class: Contains JUnit Jupiter tests for validating the functionality of the Stack, Queue, PseudoQueue, and AnimalShelter classes.

 ## Getting Started